 Exposure to mycotoxins through the diet is widespread in many resource-constrained areas of the world.
 Additionally, research conducted by the Feed the Future Innovation Lab for Nutrition at Tufts University suggests that aflatoxins, in particular, may be associated with poor nutrition outcomes in infants and young children, beginning in utero.
-We invite you to join this upcoming webinar to learn more about findings from studies in Uganda, Mozambique, Nepal, and Timor-Leste and to discuss the necessary policy and programmatic actions required to improve food safety, limit exposure, and improve health.
+Please watch a recording of this webinar to learn more about findings from studies in Uganda, Mozambique, Nepal, and Timor-Leste and to discuss the necessary policy and programmatic actions required to improve food safety, limit exposure, and improve health.

 Animal Source Foods (ASFs) and Child Nutrition in Bangladesh, Nepal and Uganda

 Animal sourced foods (ASFs) are nutrient dense foods that when consumed in small amounts provide quality protein, vitamins, minerals and amino acids, and all nutrients critical for growth and development, particularly of infants and young children.
 While evidence supports the contribution of ASFs in improving the linear growth of children, a better understanding of the long-term effects of the consumption of different ASFs is needed.
-In this webinar we will examine the role of ASFs in improving the nutritional status of vulnerable populations and present findings from the Innovation Lab for Nutrition’s studies in Nepal, Uganda and Bangladesh.
-These include econometric multi-country analyses assessing the role of the type of ASF and the total number of ASFs in supporting optimal growth and development.
-We will also present analyses and findings on our work in the realm of nutrition-sensitive interventions (e.g. aquaculture and animal husbandry), consumption of ASFs, and nutritional status.
+Please watch a recording of this webinar to examine the role of ASFs in improving the nutritional status of vulnerable populations and receive findings from the Innovation Lab for Nutrition’s studies in Nepal, Uganda and Bangladesh.
+These included econometric multi-country analyses assessing the role of the type of ASF and the total number of ASFs in supporting optimal growth and development.
+We also presented analyses and findings on our work in the realm of nutrition-sensitive interventions (e.g. aquaculture and animal husbandry), consumption of ASFs, and nutritional status.

 Markets and Infrastructure: The Roles of Market Access in Shaping Diets in Bangladesh, Uganda, and Nepal

 Many factors combine to shape diets and maternal and child health.
-In this webinar co-hosted by USAID Advancing Nutrition and the Feed the Future Innovation Lab for Nutrition, we review recent research from the Feed the Future Innovation Lab for Nutrition regarding the role of markets and infrastructure in mitigating nutritional risks.
-We focus specific attention on findings from Bangladesh, Nepal and Uganda, examining correlates and drivers of dietary diversity, linear growth and weight gain, and nutritional resilience.
+In this webinar co-hosted by USAID Advancing Nutrition and the Feed the Future Innovation Lab for Nutrition, we reviewed recent research from the Feed the Future Innovation Lab for Nutrition regarding the role of markets and infrastructure in mitigating nutritional risks.
+We focussed specific attention on findings from Bangladesh, Nepal and Uganda, examining correlations and drivers of dietary diversity, linear growth and weight gain, and nutritional resilience.